 Aces are the highest value cards in Pinochle when played in a trick.
 In the early game, do not waste aces unless it is the only way for you to win a trick.
 In the early game, a Queen might be enough to win a trick where no trump cards are played, but in the late game, other players have saved their Ace and trump cards, and will only be beaten by trump cards of a higher value.

-Try not to break up your melds during the passing phase if you are playing four-player Partnership Pinochle.
+Try not to break up your melds during the passing phase if you are playing Pinochle with four players.
 Melds are not calculated between players, but only within each individual hand.
 It is better to keep your own high value melds when possible.
 Pass your partner the cards that are useless to you, they might help your partner.

 In the case of a tie, the player closest counter-clockwise to the Player whom played the lead card in that trick will win the tie.